FWJK1/Pocs_Film_Project/Code/notes.md

         *zipf: smash all the words together into a text file, do frequency count, then do Nk stuff *allotaxometric: see the babynames notebook from earlier assignment // the online resource *sentiment analysis: jeremy

+Short Video Ideas
+- Studying Film community and criticism across Letterboxd and TV Tropes
+- goal 1: study how 'microcultures' differ, if at all, across the subcultures of different genre fans
+-